cheapjack/DigitalMigrations/docs/Data_As_Art_Material.md

  * [Drone Strike Journalism](https://www.thebureauinvestigates.com/projects/drone-war)

- How we find and research digital art practitioners can be influenced by a literacy in github now that more and more artists are engaged in digital technical practice and culture; The http://matter.farm/ project http://matter.farm/about/ includes a small link to the code used by the project, https://github.com/frnsys/molecule_discovery allowing you to discover the developer of the project Francis Tseng https://github.com/frnsys and their website and other projects
+ How we find and research digital art practitioners can be influenced by a literacy in platforms like GitHub now that more and more artists are engaged in digital technical practice and culture; The [matterfarm](http://matter.farm/about/) project includes a small link to the code used, [molecule discovery](https://github.com/frnsys/molecule_discovery) allowing you to track back and discover the developer/artist of the project [Francis Tseng](https://github.com/frnsys) and their other projects.

 ### Glitchers